 Searching for Local Flavor in Mexico

 You don't have to look very far.
 Much of the food there remains fiercely local and always shows a particular point of view.
-These photos show a few interesting aspects of a recent trip to Oaxaca and Mexico City.
+These photos show a few interesting aspects of a recent trip to Oaxaca and Mexico City, and a separate beer trip to Puebla and Cholula.

 The main Oaxaca City Mercado is manageable in size and has a little bit of everything.
 This woman was presiding over a spice shop called "Almita," featuring a wide variety of chiles, spices and herbs, mostly focused on culinary items.